FedML-AI/doc.fedml.ai/docs/train/experimental_tracking.md

 - run_id (str=None): Run id for the artifact object.
 Default is None, which will be filled automatically.
 - edge_id (str=None): Edge id for current device.
 Default is None, which will be filled automatically.

-Artifacts logged using fedml.log_artifact() can be viewed under Runs > Run Detail > Artifactson TensorOpera AI Platform.
+Artifacts logged using fedml.log_artifact() can be viewed under `Model Training > Runs > Run Detail > Artifactson` TensorOpera AI Platform.

 ![ ](./train-on-cloud/static/image/experimental_tracking/6_artifacts.png)